Todd Corporation: History

 This automotive business would define the Todd family business until well into the 1980s.
 Charles Todd was credited with bringing the first motor car into Otago and in 1908 acquired a Ford dealership in Dunedin then in 1928 acquired the Rootes Group franchise for Hillman, Humber and Commer and obtained an Auckland branch.

 During the protectionist years of the 1930s the Todd family formed Todd Motor Industries Limited and in 1934 built an automotive assembly plant in Petone to reassemble vehicles imported as parts from Chrysler (USA) and Rootes.
 According to the Todd Energy website by 1964, Todd Motors was assembling and selling over 10,000 cars per year.
 In 1970 the company purchased the New Zealand Mitsubishi franchise.
 This franchise and assembly plants were sold to Mitsubishi Motors in 1987.

 The Todd family also founded Europa, an oil importing and retail business that owned terminal services at four major ports and a chain of petrol stations across New Zealand.
 According to the Todd Energy website, this business was founded during disruptions in the petrol industry in 1929.
 Europa was originally named 'Associated Motorists Petrol Company Limited' (AMPC) and was formed in 1931.
-The company imported petrol from the Soviet Union from 1933, and was supported by the New Zealand Farmers' Union and various regional Automobile Associations.
-Because of price under-cutting by overseas oil companies, the government introduced price regulation of petrol from 1933.
-According to Todd Energy, Europa was the first to offer electric petrol pumps in New Zealand, the first to use articulated road tankers for fuel distribution and the first chain to operate service station convenience stores.
+The company imported petrol from the Soviet Union in 1933 and was supported by the New Zealand Farmers' Union and various regional Automobile Associations.
+Because of price undercutting by overseas oil companies, the government introduced price regulation of petrol in 1933.
+According to Todd Energy, Europa was the first to offer electric petrol pumps in New Zealand, the first to use articulated road tankers for fuel distribution, and the first chain to operate service station convenience stores.